 One point of interest in Aosta is climbing Monte Bianco.
-Unfortunately, we couldn’t do this due to the strong winds but family and friends that have been there recommended it and say that the experience is absolutely worth the cost of the tickets even though the prices can be quite high.
-There will surely be an opportunity to return to Aosta to see this wonder on a clear day but in the meantime, I will leave you a link with all the information — https://montebianco.com/en/
+Unfortunately, we couldn’t do this due to the strong winds, but family and friends that have been there recommended it and said that the experience is worth the cost of the tickets even though the prices can be quite high.
+There will surely be an opportunity to return to Aosta to see this wonder on a clear day, but in the meantime, I will leave you a link with all the information — https://montebianco.com/en/

 Castles and art

 In fact, most underestimate the importance this region had in the ancient times.
-The Valley of Aosta was a very important way of communication with the rest of Europe.
+The Valley of Aosta was a significant way of communication with the rest of Europe.
 The Romans built the “Via delle Gallie” which connected Rome with Northern Europe, thus founding the city of Aosta.
 In the middle ages, the pilgrims and merchants crossed through the Alps using the “Via Francigena”, and the noble lords built castles in a strata strategic position to dominate the different valleys.

 Today, you can count up to 120 castles which were erected throughout the years of the feudal lords’ dominion to defend their territory and as a means to express their power.
-The most important castle that you will encounter during your holiday in the Aosta Valley is Forte di Bard – an impenetrable fortress where the Savoia kept all of their weapons in order to block the way to Napoleon.
+The most important castle that you will encounter during your holiday in the Aosta Valley is Forte di Bard.
+In this impenetrable fortress, the Savoia kept all of their weapons to block the way to Napoleon.

 You can not return from a Christmas holiday in the Valley of Aosta without having spent at least half a day in the city.
-The Christmas markets that are held in the area of the Roman theater are beautiful, especially when visited in the evening, and are a stop not to be missed to learn more about the traditions, tastes and flavors of this region.
+The Christmas markets that are held in the area of the Roman theatre are beautiful, especially when visited in the evening, and are a stop not to be missed to learn more about the traditions, tastes and flavours of this region.

-For some time, the city was called Augusta Preatoria Salassorum and thus, you always find signs posted in both the Italian and French languages.
-The influence of Rome is still very strong, and it’s recommended to walk along the walls to get the feeling of Italian pride.
+For some time, the city was called Augusta Pretoria Salassorum and thus, you always find signs posted in both the Italian and French languages.
+The influence of Rome is still powerful, and it’s recommended to walk along the walls to get the feeling of Italian pride.
 The fortresses are 7 meters tall and enclose the whole village.
-You can park outside the walls and walk to the theatre, an impressive building which once held up to 3,000 spectators, however only a 22 meter facade remains today with 3 floors of windows.
+You can park outside the walls and walk to the theatre, an impressive building which once held up to 3,000 spectators.
+However, only a 22-meter facade remains today with three floors of windows.

 When walking in the city of Aosta, you should consider planning a visit to the cathedral and the Cryptoporticus, which today are majestic underground tunnels that once surrounded the sacred area.

-Close, small and accessible within a handful of kilometers, there are infinite possibilities and recreation available.
+Close, small and accessible within a handful of kilometres, there are infinite possibilities and recreation available.
 Aosta is the perfect destination for a family holiday, even during winter.